 The Successor Card is Updated Business rule will trigger a predefined action (move, update or copy some of the card properties) whenever a successor card is updated.

-A typical example would be to update a predecessor card if the updated successor card update matches certain filters.
+A typical example would be to update a predecessor card if the updated successor card matches certain filters.

 1. How to create the rule?